 Today we'll be talking about Icelandic traditions here at FREEDOMtravel.
-A while ago we wrote about travelling Around Iceland by car, and now I would like to follow up by telling you about two important holidays in Iceland: Christmas and Þorrablót (utt: thorrablot).
+A while ago we wrote about travelling Around Iceland by car, and now I thought I'd follow up by telling you about two important holidays in Iceland: Christmas and Þorrablót (utt: thorrablot).

 Icelandic traditions: Christmas